jchai002/choir-justice-supplies/fr/en/three-way-call-conferencing.markdown

 {:toc}
 * * *

+## Conferencing two active calls together

+When you have two active calls on two separate lines, make sure that one of the two calls you would like to combine is active.
+Then, select the second call that you would like to conference with the arrow keys.
+Press the **Conf** softkey to combine the calls.

 ## Conferencing two calls together

-You can conference your current call and the call on hold together by dialing [*][3].
+Press the **Conf** softkey to place the active call on hold.

+Enter the second number that you wish to call and press Send.
+When the second party picks up, press the **Conf** softkey again to join the calls together.

 ## Breaking apart a conference call

-When you are finished with the conference part of your call, you can break the two parties into separate calls again by pressing [Flash].
-One call will remain active, and the other will be placed on hold.
+When you are finished with the conference part of your call, you can break the two parties into separate calls again by selecting one of the combined calls.
+Press the **hold** softkey to place that call on hold.
+The other call will remain active.